tellomp/P3Deployment/README.md

 [finder]: https://github.com/tellomp/P3Deployment/blob/master/client/public/areaFinder.png "Area Finder"

+* Using Google autocomplete, the user is able to search for the general area for the intersection.
+Making it easier to find the dangerous intersection and adding it to the database.

 * All users are then able to view all dangerous intersections added to the dangerous intersections database.